The Girl with the Dragon Tattoo, 2011.

 Starring Daniel Craig, Rooney Mara, Christopher Plummer, Stellan Skarsgård, Steven Berkoff, Robin Wright, Joely Richardson, Goran Visnjic and Geraldine James.

-A journalist teams up with a troubled computer hacker to search for a woman who has been missing for forty years.
+A magazine journalist and a troubled computer hacker team up to search for a woman who has been missing for forty years.

 Ah, the Hollywood remake.
 Often maligned by anyone who’s seen the original film on which Hollywood has taken upon itself to remake for 100 times the original’s budget, they can be hit and miss.
 But this is David Fincher and he directed Se7en and Zodiac, so The Girl with the Dragon Tattoo is bound to be an improvement… Right?

 Let’s look at this film from two different angles; as a remake of Män som hatar kvinnor, the Swedish movie of 2009, and as a stand-alone film.
 I think on both fronts this new film is only a marginal success.

 The original film was something of a surprise to me when I first saw it over 18 months ago.
 The brutality, violence, and grim, dark and depressing storyline was not what I had seen at the cinema from the usual Hollywood fare for a long time, and I thought ‘You’d never get that if it were an American production’.
 The star, Noomi Rapace, had a real energy about her and the character (that of Lisbeth Salander, the girl with the tattoo) was far from anything I’d seen before.
 It looked polished and professional and had a great production value for a country not known for its cinematic output.